Skip to main content

 In many cases, the Construction Budget is approximately two-thirds of the total Project Budget.

-What is your fee?
+What is your fee structure?

-What are the fees for everyone else involved int he project?
+What are the fees for everyone else?

 • Architect: 9–15%